TourmalineCore/picachu-documentation/README.md

 The second level of our Testing Pyramid is the Integration Testing that controls the correct connection between the services of the system and the interaction of the system with DataBase.
 Integration Testing provides the reliability and confidence that our subsystems and modules interact with each other correctly.

 - **E2E (or Entrance) Tests**
 The third level of our Testing Pyramid is the E2E (end-to-end) or, as it is often called, Entrance Testing where system requirements are validated and user flow is checked.
-There we will test the basic scenario of the user’s interaction with the system and only happy path that includes all the main features of the system:
+There we will test the basic scenario of the user’s interaction with the system and only happy path that includes all the main features of the system.
-    1. Authentication
-    2. Creating a gallery
-    3. Uploading a photo
-    4. Analysis of the metrics of the photo